euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 word2vec was developed by Mikolov, Sutskever, Chen, Corrado and Dean at Google.
 The two model architectures were made available as an open-source toolkit written in C [Mik13].
 The open-source word2vec C tool released by Google and the Python bindings available in gensim were used [Řeh10] as this opened the possibility to use the freely available word vectors that were trained on a Google data set with 100 billion words.

-word2vec captures domain similarity, while other more dependency-based approaches capture functional similarity.
+word2vec captures domain similarity while other more dependency-based approaches capture functional similarity.
 Word vectors encode semantic meaning and capture many different degrees of similarity [Lev14].
 In this vector space, linear algebra can be used to exploit the encoded dimensions of similarity.
 Using this, a computer system can complete tasks like the Scholastic Assessment Test (SAT) analogy quizzes, that measure relational similarity.

 .. math::

-   king - man + women = **queen**
+   king - man + women = queen

 It works for the superlative:

 .. math::

-   fastest - fast + slow = **slowest**
+   fastest - fast + slow = slowest

 As well as the past participle}:

 .. math::

-   woken - wake + be = **been**
+   woken - wake + be = been

 It can infer the Finnish national sport from the German national sport.

 .. math::

-   football - Germany + Finland = **hockey**
+   football - Germany + Finland = hockey

 Based on the last name of the current Prime Minister of the United Kingdom, it identifies the last name of the German Bundeskanzlerin:

 .. math::

-   Cameron - England + Germany = **Merkel**
+   Cameron - England + Germany = Merkel

 The analogies can also be applied to the national dish of a country:

 .. math::

-   haggis - Scotland + Germany = **Currywurst**
+   haggis - Scotland + Germany = Currywurst

 Fig. 1 shows the clusters of semantically similar words and how they for visual units, which can be easily interpreted by humans.